 Review Your Finances

+Do you want to go on a trip around the world?
+Retire early?
+Buy a home?
 You can’t plan on meeting your goals without a solid vision in mind first.
-If you need help, sitting down with a trusted advisor to pinpoint your true goals, or to add to them makes sure your plan is working for you.
+If you need help, sit down with a trusted advisor to pinpoint your true goals, or add to them, to ensure your plan is working for you.

 Choose Your Financial Path

 You need to be comfortable with whatever plan you set up.
-If it’s too aggressive, you’ll likely struggle to achieve your goals.
+If it’s too aggressive, you’ll likely struggle to achieve your goals and become frustrated.
 Be reasonable and realistic with your financial plan.
 Balance matters!

 There are always multiple routes to the same end goal.
 Explore alternatives before settling on one specific path.